YottaDB/YDBDoc/ProgGuide/functions.rst

 * The expression is the source string from which $ASCII() extracts the character it decodes.
 * intexpr contains the position within the expression of the character that $ASCII() decodes.
 If intexpr is missing, $ASCII() returns a result based on the first character position.
-* If intexpr evaluates to before the beginning or after the end of the expression, $ASCII() returns a value of negative one (-1).
+* If intexpr evaluates to before the beginning or after the end of the expression, $ASCII() returns a value of -1.

 $ASCII() provides a means of examining non-graphic characters in a string.
 When used with $CHAR(), $ASCII() also provides a means to perform arithmetic operations on the codes associated with characters.

 $ZASCII() is the parallel function of $ASCII(). $ZASCII() interprets the string argument as a sequence of bytes (rather than a sequence of characters) and can perform all byte-oriented $ASCII() operations.
 For more information, refer to :ref:`zascii-function`.

 ++++++++++++++++++++
-Examples of ASCII()
+Examples of $ASCII()
 ++++++++++++++++++++

 Example: